Skip to content

 8. Build relationships with Office of Undergraduate Research staff who can support you in grant development, program and curricular design, and other topics.

-This session is open to UW faculty, staff, postdoctoral researchers, or graduate students looking to center their mentorship practice in intentional strategies that promote equity and inclusion.
-Office of Undergraduate Research staff will provide some foundational theory around equity and inclusion as it relates to research spaces, create room for discussion and exploration with colleagues about personal experiences and perspectives, and help ground theory in practice as we make room for attendees to leave with practical tools to implement in their mentoring practices.
+This session is designed for research mentors looking to center their mentorship practice on intentional strategies that promote equity and inclusion.
+We will provide foundational theory around equity and inclusion as it relates to research, create room for discussion with colleagues about experiences and perspectives, and provide practical tools to implement in mentoring practice.

 Those who attend this session will: